nwops/puppet-debugger-demo/modules/inifile/README.markdown

 ##Limitations

 This module has been tested on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix), and no issues have been identified.
 Additionally, it is tested (but not supported) on Windows 7, Mac OS X 10.9, and Solaris 12.

+Due to (PUP-4709) the create_ini_settings function will cause errors when attempting to create multiple ini_settings in one go when using Puppet 4.0.x or 4.1.x.
+If needed, the temporary fix for this can be found here: https://github.com/puppetlabs/puppetlabs-inifile/pull/196.

 ##Development